 The PhantomX MK-IVS Hexapod is a six legged, ROS research platform featuring the Rasberry PI 4b and the DYNAMIXEL XL Series Smart Servos from Robotis.
-The MK-IV comes pre-assembled and tested and is fully supported in Ubuntu 18.04c / ROS Melodic.
+The MK-IV comes pre-assembled and tested and is fully supported in Ubuntu 20.04c / ROS Noetic (Ubuntu 18.04c and Melodic are also supported).
 The platform offers wifi, tethered connection and wireless via Bluetooth / Playstation 4 Control options.
-The MK-IV Hexapod has a payload capacity of roughly TBD, walking speed of roughly TBD (default gait) and an estimated run time on battery of TBD minutes.
+The MK-IV Hexapod has a payload capacity of roughly 1lb, walking speed of roughly 190mm/s (default gait) and an estimated run time on battery of 45 minutes.

 The PhantomX MK-IVS is built with 18x DYNAMIXEL XC430-W150-T Smart Servos from Robotis.
 The DYNAMIXEL XC-W150 is a High Performance version of the XL430 (Entry-level DYNAMIXEL), offering more torque and metal gears (instead of plastic).
 The XC430-W150-T has (at 11.1v) 1.6N.m stall torque, 1.4(A) stall current and a no load speed of 106 RPM.
 For more information on the motors click here.

 The Hexapod comes in both shelled and unshelled variations (the unshelled version does not contain the neopixel eyes feature to inform users of current state of the hexapod).